hllhll/HomeAssistant-EKON-iAircon/README.md

      # This specifies the server that the component would work with, I have only tried it with EKON server (Airconet+ APP)
      # Optional,
      # Use this if you are using "Airconet+" app - EKON main server
-     # base_url defults to Airconet server
+     # base_url and ws_url defults to Airconet server
      base_url: https://www.activate-ac.com/
+     ws_url: wss://www.activate-ac.com/v2

-     # If you are using Tadiran Connect, use this instead
+     # If you are using Tadiran Connect, use these instead
      # base_url: https://www.airconet.xyz/
+     # wss://www.airconet.xyz/ws

      # WARNING, Enabling this next option would MAKE YOUR CEDENTIALS PRUNE TO MAN-IN-THE-MIDDLE Attack
-     # Homeassistant ssl libraries has some issues with authenticating the www.activate-ac.com server SSL Certificate
+     # Homeassistant ssl libraries in certain configurations has some issues with authenticating the www.activate-ac.com server SSL Certificate
-     # One really bad option is to dosable ssl checks altogether, you can use this switch to do that:
+     # One really bad option is to disable ssl checks altogether, you can use this switch to do that:
      # ssl_ignore: True
    ```
 5. OPTIONAL: Add info logging to this component (to see if/how it works)